 While television, movies, social media and maybe even our jobs and partners played a role, for the the most part, it was likely the individuals who raised us, typically our parents or guardians, who were the ones to instill us with the majority of behaviors we have.

 We can’t blame our parents or guardians, as they had good intentions thinking they were preparing us for the “civilized” school system we had to attend and for the “civilized” life we were going to live,

 “they robbed us of our precious wild.”

 No worries, there’s hope.

-we can start on "the cure".
+Because now that we've identified the problem, we can start on "the cure".

 The Wizard of Wild - Las Vegas NV USA